-In order to pursue a program leading to a major in Business Administration, a student must meet the following criteria:
+To pursue a program leading to a major in Business Administration, a student must meet the following criteria:

 - 1) Must have at least 2.00 GPA - 2) Must have C or higher grade on the following General Education courses: - a.
 SPC 2608 Public Speaking or COM 2000 Introduction to Communications - b.
 MAC 1105 College Algebra - c.
 FIN 2100 Personal Finance; or GEB 1001 Introduction Business - d.
+CGS 2060 Introduction to Computers

+Transfer students are instructed to contact the Chairman of the Department before completing the required application to receive appropriate evaluations and credits from other institutions.
+Usually, credit is granted if the course contents are similar, and a grade of "C" or better was received.

-CGS 2060 Introduction to Computers the Bachelor of Business Administration (BBA) degree program.
+Students must earn a "C" or better in certain General Education courses to satisfy the major in the Bachelor of Business Administration (BBA) degree program.
 These courses include:

-Transfer students are instructed to contact the Chairman of the Department before completing the required application, in order to receive appropriate evaluations and credits from other institutions.
-Usually, credit is granted if the course contents are similar in nature and a grade of "C" or better was received.

-Students must earn a "C" or better in certain General Education courses in order to satisfy the major in